masthead_shortlines

 tag_quote

-huey11 A fact that may not be generally known, is that the Public Belt owns, operates and maintains the Huey P. Long Bridge across the Mississippi River - the longest and highest steel railroad bridge in the United States.
+huey11 typewriter fact that may not be generally known, is that the Public Belt owns, operates and maintains the Huey P. Long Bridge across the Mississippi River - the longest and highest steel railroad bridge in the United States.
 It is 4.35 miles long, from abutment to abutment.
 Its construction, which was begun in 1932 and completed in 1935, was at a cost of $12.8 million.
 The bridge was considered a major engineering feat.
 Most railroad bridges have a Cooper rating of E72 to E80, but the Huey Long Bridge was designed for a Cooper Rating of E90, and hence can accommodate unusually heavy loads.
 It has carried loads of 1,000,000 pounds moving in special restricted service.
 The Huey Long Bridge is a combination rail-highway structure and provides a four lane highway, two one-way lanes on each side of a double track railroad.
 A substantial work force of 25 to 30 people is required to carry on the constant maintenance on the bridge.

 New Orleans Public Belt Railroad